Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 This course is designed to introduce learners to the fundamental concepts of web accessibility, based on the open curricula from the W3C Web Accessibility Initiative (WAI).

-You will learn about the international standards for web accessibility from the W3C – including Web Content Accessibility Guidelines (WCAG) and WAI-ARIA for Accessible Rich Internet Applications – and first steps in applying them.
+• The international standards – including Web Content Accessibility Guidelines (WCAG) and WAI-ARIA for Accessible Rich Internet Applications – and first steps in applying them

 Institution World Wide Web Consortium (W3C)